Communicating in your client's language

 Develop a common language

-Communicating well not only helps a project to run smoothly, but also builds your credibility as a designer.
+You want your client to evolve into one of the best experiential retailers.
+So, communicating well not only helps a project to run smoothly, but also builds your credibility as a designer.
 Make sure you get the basics right.
 Sloppy spelling, grammar and punctuation don’t play well.
 Presentations should be perfect — well thought through and compelling.
 Always get someone else to review your presentation before showing it to the client.
 Print it out and read it through, this change of pace will help you see your work differently.
 Success is when your clients start using your words in their presentations.

 In the end, your job is to help your client understand design.
 They help you to understand their business, so it’s a two-way street.
 Good communication helps minimise risk, and gives context and colour to your ideas.
 Once you’ve developed a common language between the client and the agency, you’ve cracked it.